-Granted, beach treasures are what draw many of us out to beaches and back into nature.
-But beachcombing is a multi-dimensional activity that offers us many valuable treasures.
+Granted, beach treasures are what draw many of us back into nature and out on to beaches again.
+But beachcombing is a multi-dimensional activity offering many, many valuable treasures.
 Like gratitude.
 And hope.
 Patience.
 Peace.
 Joy.
 Intrigue.
 Friendship.
 Exploration.
-And ultimately, a greater desire to care for our remarkable planet.
-With all these other gifts, ”stuff” pales in comparison.
+Awe.
+And ultimately, for most combers, it heightens a desire to better care for our planet.
+With all these other gifts, "stuff" pales in comparison.

-My walk with cancer a few years back reaffirmed the importance of such intangibles and nowadays, I work hard to embrace life fully, associate with people of good will and intention, and take advantage of learning opportunities and new experiences whenever I can.
+My walk with cancer a few years back reaffirmed the importance of such intangibles and nowadays, I work hard to embrace life fully, associate with people of good will and intention, and take advantage of learning opportunities and new experiences.
 Such things provide the foundation upon which the International Beachcombing Conferences rest.

 And this year is no different.
-Like its recent predecessors, IBC ’17 will be a ‘boutique’ conference, small but inclusive, open to consummate and novice beachcombers alike.
-Due to venue size, space is limited to 55 participants but this enables us to hold a more intimate conference giving everyone ample opportunities to get to know each other and perhaps also find more treasures on the beach.
-It also allows me to have time to share my knowledge and have fun as well.
+Like its recent predecessors, IBC ’18 will be a ‘boutique’ conference, small but inclusive, open to consummate and novice beachcombers alike.
+A more intimate conference gives everyone ample opportunity to get to know one another and perhaps find more treasures on the beach as well.

 Deacon Ritterbush, Ph.D.